LCA-EET/LCA/readme.md

 #### Rescuing Caelar
 Conditions A, B and C must hold to initiate the timer that starts the Rescue Caelar quest.
-- Condition A: CHARNAME must have defeated the Narzugon during the Return to Baldur’s Gate – Trouble at the Elfsong quest.
+- Condition A: Gorion's Ward must have defeated the Narzugon during the Return to Baldur’s Gate – Trouble at the Elfsong quest.
-- Condition B: CHARNAME must have entered Saradush.
+- Condition B: Gorion's Ward must have entered Saradush.
-- Condition C: CHARNAME must have destroyed the necromantic cult in Kanaglym, during the events of SoD.
+- Condition C: Gorion's Ward must have destroyed the necromantic cult in Kanaglym, during the events of SoD.

+#### Caelar's Restoration
+Caelar is a disgraced shell of her former self at the time of her rescue from Avernus.
+To restore her to grace, Gorion's Ward must uplift and inspire her, as well as repair and provide her with her old weapons and armor.
+Once restored, Caelar will gain a statistic boost, as well as the Piety and Martyrdom abilities.
+Piety is a powerful, long duration, area of effect boon for all party members, and Martyrdom allows Caelar to resurrect a fallen ally at the cost of her own life.
 </details>

 ### The Longer Road EE Changes